 The kangaroo leather we use is all-natural and harvested from necessary wildlife management – as opposed to farm-bred animals – so you might notice some slight blemishes.
 The vegetable dye used may also darken over time.
 Both of these characteristics are 100% normal and part of the handmade good’s beautiful and natural aesthetic.

 Please remember to store your leather good in the dust bag included when not in use to limit any unnecessary exposure to the sun.

 We use a heavy hemp canvas in our collections, as it is another superior natural fibre.
 Hemp is grown organically [no need for pesticides], it is strong, UV resistant & responds well to every day use.

-If you happen to get a spill on your hemp bag, you should try to spot clean first, and then try hand washing in cold/ or hot water if further washing is required.
-The hemp tote bag is machine washable on a gentle cycle [turn the bag inside out first to protect the hardware] but expect slight shrinkage when you do this.
-The less you machine wash your hemp products, the longer the life span, so keep this in mind.
-You can iron the bag on a high heat once it's dry to smooth out any unwanted creases.
+If you happen to get a spill on your hemp bag, you should try to spot clean first, and then try hand washing the area in cold water if further washing is required.
+Do not machine wash & limit the amount of rubbing on the print when wet.
+The less you wash your hemp products, the longer the life span of the print & the material, so keep this in mind.
+You can iron the bag on a high heat once dry to smooth out any unwanted creases.